-Like a bee buzzing through a field of flowers, I zip through the streets on my electric bike, feeling the wind in my hair and the thrill of the open road.
+Like a buzzing bee in a field of flowers, I swiftly navigate the streets on my electric bike, enjoying the breeze in my hair and the excitement of the open road.

 But is an electric bike truly better than a scooter?
 In this article, I will analyze the data and provide an objective comparison of the two modes of transportation.